 The definition, summarising the above, for an improper integral of type I can be found in Stewart page 414.

 Sometimes we have to be a bit more clever about taking the limit as it won’t be all that obvious.
-This often happens when you are integrating a product of functions, one of which diverges as x\rightarrow \infty or -\infty and one of which goes to zero in this limit.
+This often happens when you are integrating a product of functions, one of which diverges as or and one of which goes to zero in this limit.
 For instance:

 We can define this integral through the limit: